Bloc/group-sessions/content/decks/build-your-own/PRESENTER_NOTES.md

 TUTORIAL
 - https://beta.developer.spotify.com/documentation/web-api/quick-start/

-## Get an API key if one is required
+## Get an API key (if required)
 - http://api.rottentomatoes.com/api/public/v1.0/movies.json?q=Skyfall
 - {"error":"Account Inactive"}
 You need an API key
 - http://api.rottentomatoes.com/api/public/v1.0/movies.json?q=Skyfall&apikey=krw98sa2
+WHY
+- Monitor your application's API usage
+- Might need paid accounts if exceed # API calls

 ## Side note: on rate limiting
 Many APIs include limits on how many requests you can make per hour or per day in order to prevent you from overloading their servers.
 If you aren’t a programmer, these limits probably won’t be an issue.
 They are there to prevent you from automating a flurry of thousands of requests.
 For information on rate limits, see a particular API’s documentation.
 Note also that lots of APIs are free up to a certain rate limit and then charge you money if you want to exceed it.